j341nono/copro/README.md

 # copro

-**copro (short of Copy with Progress)** is a command-line file backup (copy) tool with progress bar for efficient file operations.
+**copro (Copy with Progress)** is a command-line file backup (copy) tool featuring a simple, rainbow-colored animated progress bar for efficient file operations.

-Compared to the standard cp command, there may be a 1-5% performance overhead for large files (GB-sized).

 ## Installation